isomerpages/nyp-sirs/_digital-programmes/3i-drive-sales-performance-on-qoo10.md

     </tr>
 </table></center>

-<p>Ready to bring your business online in Singapore and beyond?
-Learn how to drive sales to your business with Qoo10 marketing tools!</p>
+<p>Are you ready to have products flying off your page?
+Discover the ways to multiply your sales in Singapore and beyond using Qoo10 marketing tools!</p>

+<i>Not onboard with Qoo10 yet?
+Our 1-day workshop in <a href="/digital-programmes/e-commerce-programmes/getting-started-on-qoo10">Getting Started on Qoo10 (Onboarding)</a> can help you to learn the ropes of using Qoo10 Sales Manager to start your own e-store.</i>

 <h4>Outline</h4>
 <b>1.
 Understanding Qoo10</b>